Discrete Approximate Circle Bundles: Preliminaries

 In the context of circle bundles, the associated bundle construction gives bijective correspondences

-for any paracompact space $B$.
-It follows that up to homotopy, every circle bundle $\xi$ over $B$ can be realized (up to isomorphism) as the sphere bundle of a rank-2 real vector bundle $\xi_{\text{vect}}$. \\
+for any paracompact space $B$ (once one fixes the action of $O(2)$ on $\mathbb{S}^{1}$).
+It follows that up to homotopy, every circle bundle $\xi$ over $B$ can be realized (up to isomorphism) as the sphere bundle of a rank-2 real Euclidean vector bundle $\xi_{\text{vect}}$. \\